lunchboxer/spelling-master/src/lib/level5-glossary.md

 : Extremely unpleasant or disagreeable.
 "Getting stuck in an elevator was a horrible experience."

 hospital
-: Institution providing medical treatment and care for patients.
-"When the accident victim arrived, doctors in the hospital emergency room worked to save his life."
+: Institution providing medical care.
+"Doctors in the hospital raced to save hist life after the accident."

 human
 : Relating to people or the species Homo sapiens.
 "Humans have advanced cognitive abilities compared to other animals."